 Tunnel nodes allow the transfer of packets between two or more SolarCapture instances through a TCP socket interface.
-Each tunnel can support multiple input and output links, so that multiple separate channels are created.
+A tunnel can support multiple input and output links, creating multiple separate channels.

-For details of this new node, see the SolarCapture C Bindings User Guide (SF-115721-CD).
+For details see the SolarCapture C Bindings User Guide (SF-115721-CD).